 Requirements to be a Forex broker in New Zealand

 Financial Service Providers Register (FSPR).
 This agency is involved in registering government businesses and institutions that offer financial services.
 It is the responsibility of all New Zealand brokers to get registered with the FSPR.
-They law requires that each and every Forex dealer who operates business in New Zealand should and must be duly registered as a provider of financial service.
-Preceding this registration, providers of financial services have to have full membership of a scheme of dispute resolution approved by FSPR.
-Forex traders are subject to additional regulatory requirements by other institution and FSPR main role is to ensure law and order in the online Forex trading world.
+The law requires that every Forex dealer who operates business in New Zealand should and must be duly registered as a provider of financial service.
+Preceding this registration, providers of financial services have to have full membership in a scheme of dispute resolution approved by FSPR.
+Forex traders are subject to additional regulatory requirements by other institutions and FSPR's main role is to ensure law and order in the online Forex trading world.

-No authorizations or licenses, except registration as a provider of financial service, are required to provide exchange of foreign currency.
+No authorizations or licenses, except registration as a provider of financial service, are required to provide an exchange of foreign currency.
 However, the trader should only be involved in such money services and not any other financial activities.
-Such activities are normally subject to regulations that are relatively limited.
+Such activities are normally subject to relatively limited regulations.

-Nonetheless, FMA is the organization which authorizes contracts by the Forex dealers so that they can have future contract dealings and be covered by law in case of crises.
-The Act of 1988 of Securities Market is provides the definition ‘Futures contracts’ and is inclusive of products which are cash settled derivative.
-It includes all contracts difference margin for Forex products and Forex pairs, contracts which are cash settled or even swapped.
+Nonetheless, FMA is the organization that authorizes contracts by Forex dealers so that they can have future contract dealings and be covered by law in case of crises.
+The Act of 1988 of the Securities Market defines ‘Futures contracts’ and is inclusive of products that are cash-settled derivatives.
+It includes all contract's difference margins for Forex products and Forex pairs, contracts that are cash-settled or even swapped.
 New Zealand Gazette has the publications of authorizations of other futures dealers (www.gazette.govt.nz).
 Authorization proofs should be provided whenever needed by any authorized dealer.

 Limitations and comparisons to other countries

-There is more concern about the welfare of consumers by the Forex brokers because of the stringent FMA regime.
+There is more concern about the welfare of consumers by Forex brokers because of the stringent FMA regime.
 FMA is quick to revoke licenses and impose penalties when a broker is found to be deviating from the guidelines.
-Sometime back, there was extensive sanctions to the extent that honest brokerages had to face licenses suspensions.
+Sometime back, there were extensive sanctions to the extent that honest brokerages had to face license suspensions.
 This was simply because they could not conform to new regulations.
-Many of the Forex brokers who were reliable and genuine had to speak out over FMA’s inability to smoothen transitions from guidelines of the Security Commissions.
-It reached an extent that there was termination of licenses for no apparent reason.
-What the FMA did was Reinstating genuine Forex brokers’ licenses as long as every broker strictly adhered to the new guidelines without failure.
+Many of the Forex brokers who were reliable and genuine had to speak out over FMA’s inability to smoothen transitions from the guidelines of the Security Commissions.
+It reached an extent that there was the termination of licenses for no apparent reason.
+What the FMA did was Reinstating genuine Forex brokers’ licenses as long as every broker strictly adhered to the new guidelines without fail.

 To be precise, when it comes to investors’ safety, FMA offers the perfect environment for regulatory Forex trading.